HexHive/NASS/README.md

 If crashes are not reproducing, try running `orchestrate.py` with `--dump` to write all sent ipc requests to disk (will be used during triage to setup the state again).

-Setup debugging on the phone:
+Setup debugging on the phone to triage crashes manually:
 ```bash
 python3 fuzz/triage.py -t -s [target_service] -d [device_id]
 ```